hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ```
 ### 1.1.2. **Check statistics on UP1/UP2**

-The statistics on UP1 also show the 10 users  via the below predefined script
+The statistics on UP1 also show the 10 users via the below predefined script.
 ```bash
 A:admin@UP1# show sessions
 ===============================================================================